© Richard L. Thornton, Architect and City Planner

 Vivi and Aimee stayed at the Danby house in Alexandria most of the time, but I was only able to spend the night when there was an early morning exam or interview; alternatively, exams in the afternoon, followed by an exam or an interview in the morning.
 Vivi had put on weight in all the right places.
 She looked great after deciding that it was no longer necessary to starve herself in order to play the parts in movies of women 18-22.
 She even had to switch to a larger bra size.

 We really only had a couple of “romantic” dates.
 Most of the time, we went out with Aimee in Vivi’s car as a family – visiting museums and the zoo.
-I loved being both a husband and farther.
+I loved being both a husband and father.
 Even at her tender age, I think that Aimee realized that she looked like my daughter . . . almost identical to many of the kids in my mother’s extended family.
 She always called me Papa, not Richard during this period.
 Of course, when I was there at night, Aimee was delighted to sleep in her surrogate grandmother’s bedroom, so her mother would be “happy.”

-March 15, 1993 – The Perfect Storm: The eastern side of the Southeast and Mid-Atlantic States experience the worst winter storm in recorded history.
+March 15, 1993 – The Perfect Storm: The eastern side of the Southeast and Mid-Atlantic States experienced the worst winter storm in recorded history.
 It was a counter-cyclone winter hurricane.
 Winds blew up to 55 mph.
 There were constant bolts of blue lightning that exploded on our pastures.
 When it was over, a minimum of 38 inches of snow lay on our pastures, but over 15 feet of snow piled up over the west side of our barn.
 The temperatures stayed near zero for five days.
 Even though my tractor was under a shed, it was completely covered in snow for two weeks.
 We also could not get out of our driveway nor have telephone service for a week.

 Once I had phone service, I sent a fax to Monsieur Marcel Duval at the winery in France (Vivi) stating that my wife and I had been confined to our farm because of a severe blizzard and only that day had telephone service again.
 It would probably be a week before I would be able to drive off the farm.
 Duval (Vivi) faxed back that he had been concerned about me, because the TV news in France had show videos of massive snow drifts in the region around Virginia.
 He (Vivi) thanked me for contacting me about the delay in determining the septic tank situation on the proposed vineyard site.